 - Inventory: Includes the raw materials in storage, items in the production process, and finished goods available for sale.

 - Assets: Your business’s physical (tangible) or non-physical (intangible) property that adds value to your business.
-You can have current assets which can convert into cash within one year.
-And, you can have fixed assets that don’t convert quickly into cash.

 - Revenue: The amount of money your business brings in from sales.